-First of all, let’s look at the Fairfax formula when there are dependent children belonging to the two parties to the divorce.
+First of all, let’s look at the Fairfax formula when there are dependent children belonging to the two parties to the separation or divorce.
 The calculation is based on taking 28 percent of the gross income of the higher income earner and taking away from that 58 percent of the gross income of the other spouse.
 The result is the amount payable in spousal support amount per month.
 If there are no dependent children the amounts are 30 percent and 50 percent respectively.

 We at Aloupas Law ensure you pay the right amount of tax and no more.